tanvibhakta/handbook/hiring/hiring-process/engineering-hiring/README.md

 ## 2. Take-home Exercise

 Aha, finally some code!
-We're not fond of asking questions around algorithms or data structures or even on-site white-boarding exercises.
-Instead, we will ask you to build a small app using publicly available resources.
+We will ask you to build a small app using publicly available resources.

 * You do this exercise at your own pace, on your own computer, and in an environment that is comfortable for you.
 * We expect you to use git, [commit code as you go along](../../../engineering-playbook/release-engineering/git-commit-messages.md), and build the app iteratively -- just as you would during a normal workday.
 * When you're done, make your repository public and send us a link to it.
 We'll go through what you've built and get back to you in a few days.

-If you have done a different homework exercise in the recent past, we might consider that instead of asking you to do another one.
-Any alternate exercise that we could review in lieu of our take-home exercise must satisfy the following conditions for us to be able to review it:

-* It must be a publicly viewable repository on a service like GitHub, Bitbucket, or Gitlab.
-* It must be a complete android application, i.e, it must be an app that integrates UI, disk persistence, and network interaction.

 #### For reviewers